Devon League Event 3: Ashclyst Forest

 As a result of the above, the event will now be a Local event, but, in essence, the same quality and variety of courses will be on offer.

-It is intended that a map summarising map corrections will be available at Registration and at the Start.
+Map corrections will also be available for view at Registration and at the Start.

 Toilets: Although we usually provide a toilet we have bean asked by the landowner not to have one at this location because of the possible risk of pollution.
 As such, please be prepared for this.
 The nearest toilets can be found in Broadclyst village and the car park at Killerton (National Trust).

 Nearest town: Budlake, nr Exeter